woheller69/eggtimer/README.md

 ## Instructions

+Place the phone at a position with GPS reception and wait until your altitude is shown.

 Enter size of the egg.
 The egg sizes are as defined by the EU.

 | EU size | S | M | L | XL |